jellyM0on/add-lab/README.md

 - The further right we go, the more high-contrast the patterns become

 **4. What does the result suggest about the strengths and limits of Encoder-Decoder RNNs?**
 - Results show they are effective even in mapping variable-length sequences, allowing them to learn patterns and stopping conditions.
-Their limitation is how they rely on statistical frequency instead of actual logical reasoning hence the wrong examples we encountered
+Their limitation is how they rely on statistical frequency instead of actual logical reasoning hence the one-off mistakes we encountered